Adoption & Foster Care Certificate Program

 Our Mission: Through the Adoption and Foster Care Certificate program, we will promote adoption and foster care competent professionals as resources to support permanency for children in Rhode Island’s child welfare system.

-Elective Workshops (Examples):
+Elective Workshops (Examples)

 - There are no elective workshops for the AFCC program this semester.

-AFCC-37 Understanding Core Clinical Issues in Foster Care and Adoption (Core)
+AFCC-40 Grief and Loss in Foster Care and Adoption (Core)

 AFCC faculty includes professionals from various fields of expertise, such as social work, counseling, and psychology.